 When you are off it, go ahead and try to create a visual of your carousel, including what thought, emotion, memory, etc. each beast represents and what behavior follows.
 Then when you jump on your carousel, you have a better chance of noticing this and choosing whether to keep riding or step off.
 And, unlike the poor souls of Bradbury’s story, you’ll be only minutes or hours older.

 Just the other day, my husband played this song to our daughter, and I said, “Hey, Mary Poppins had it right.”
 As a mental health therapist running groups for adults diagnosed with ADHD, I encourage members to have fun with their tasks as much as possible.
+Turn up the pleasure, excitement, interest.
 Some will work outside or somewhere they find pleasant, some pair a reward with tasks and some work with others, even just as company.
 Some do all of these.

 Children often say it best.

 My child said this as he heard me speaking about ADHD.

 I asked him what he meant, and he said it’s what a room seems like to him.
 I asked him what an empty room seems like, and he described how he will notice the shapes, curves, and corners of the walls; bumps on the ceiling; light seeping under the door; and the texture of the floor, adding that carpet’s like a maze of threads.
 He concluded, “Even an empty room is filled with so much.
 It’s insane.”